Towns County School District

 The Towns County School District is a public school district in Towns County, Georgia, United States, based in Hiawassee.
 It serves the communities of Hiawassee, Tate City, and Young Harris.

+As of 2021, the school district's annual budget is $18.16 million, or $19,245 per student.
+The student-to-teacher ratio is 11.22:1.

 Schools

-The Towns County School District has one elementary school, one middle school, and one high school.
+There is one elementary school, one middle school, and one high school in the Towns County School District.
+All three schools share a campus at 1400 US-76.